Cadastre: United Kingdom

 In Scotland there is a Cadastral Map: Land Registration etc (Scotland) Act 2012.
-In 1836, Colonel Robert Dawson of the Royal Engineers proposed that a cadastre be implemented in light of his experiences as on secondment to the Tithe Commission.
+In 1836, Colonel Robert Dawson of the Royal Engineers proposed that a cadastre be implemented in light of his experiences on secondment to the Tithe Commission.

 In England, Wales and Northern Ireland there is a system of land registration with similar functions, but the word "cadastre" is not used.

-United States
+North America

 In the United States, cadastral survey within the Bureau of Land Management (BLM) maintains records of all public lands.
 Such surveys often require detailed investigation of the history of land use, legal accounts, and other documents.

 The Public Lands Survey System is a cadastral survey of the United States originating in legislation from 1785, after international recognition of the United States.
-The Dominion Land Survey is a similar cadastral survey conducted in Western Canada, begun in 1871 after the creation of the Dominion of Canada in 1867.
+The Dominion Land Survey is a similar cadastral survey conducted in Western Canada, begun in 1871 after the formation of Canada in 1867.
 Both cadastral surveys are made relative to principal meridian and baselines.
 These cadastral surveys divided the surveyed areas into townships.
 Some much earlier surveys in Ohio created 25 square mile townships when the design of the system was being explored.
 Later, the design became square land areas of approximately 36 square miles (six miles by six miles).
 These townships are divided into sections, each approximately one-mile square.
 Unlike in Europe, this cadastral survey largely preceded settlement and as a result greatly influenced settlement patterns.
 Properties are generally rectangular, boundary lines often run on cardinal bearings, and parcel dimensions are often in fractions or multiples of chains.
 Land descriptions in Western North America are principally based on these land surveys.

 Extensions

 Extensions of the conventional cadastre concept include the 3D cadastre, considering the vertical domain; and the multipurpose cadastre, considering non-parcel data.

 According to the UN Economic Commission for Europe, a "Marine Cadastre describes the location and spatial extent of rights, restrictions and responsibilities in the marine environment".
 Marine cadastres apply the same governance principles to the water.
 They help further conservation and sustainability efforts.
 This is especially a concern in Europe's large aquatic market.
 In Australia, they are used by many parties to plan around legal, technical, and institutional considerations.
 A related concept is that of marine spatial data infrastructures.